alastor-666-1933/caching_to_not_waste/README.md

 After that, my workflow decreased from 40 seconds to 13 seconds!
 Sixty-seven fucking percent less than time!
 And better, if you're like me, and have a lot of pre-ready prompts to inpaint this same image, if you run all in one shot, the time decrease to about 8 seconds by generation!
 Eighty fucking percent of time savings!

-Take a look at the above workflow.
+Take a look at the bellow workflow.
 The first time it runs, it resizes the image, generates an openpose image, generates a text from MiaoshouAI Tagger, segments, and combines 12 masks.
 On my machine, this execution takes 20 seconds.
 But after the first run, with all these steps cached, it takes only 0.3 seconds to finish!

 This is magic!
 The magic of saving 19.7 seconds on every run of inpaint you would perform with this image!